KhronosGroup/OpenCL-Guide/chapters/programming_opencl_kernels.md

 The OpenCL specification also enables optional *offline* compilation where the kernel program is pre-compiled into a binary format that a particular driver can ingest.
 Offline compilation can add significant value to developers by:
 - Speeding OpenCL application execution by eliminating or minimizing kernel code compilation time.
-- Leveraging alternative kernel languages and tools to produce the executable binaries.
+- Leveraging alternative kernel languages and tools to produce executable binaries.

 There are two offline compilation approaches:
-- Using caching mechanisms where kernels are compiled online regularly but then obtained by the application using `clGetProgramInfo`.
-If the same kernels are to be executed later on the same device the earlier compiled binaries are used instead of compiling kernels again.
+- Kernels that are compiled online by the driver can be retrieved by the application using the `clGetProgramInfo` call.
+Those cached, device-specific, kernels can then be later reloaded for execution on the same device instead of re-compiling those kernels from the source code.
-- Using offline compilers that are invoked independently and prior to the application execution to obtain the binaries to load and run on the device during the application execution.
+- Offline compilers can be invoked independently before the OpenCL application executes to generate binaries to load and run on the device during application execution.

 <p align="center">
 <br>